AEmilioDiStefano/ros2_ws_minimal/README.md

 After **mounting the Pi and the Motor Controller onto the chassis**, it's time to wire everything together.

+**FIRST** connect one of the **GND** (ground) pins on your Pi to the **GND** (ground) on your motor controller as depicted above.

 The GPIO pins on the Raspberry Pi will connect to the pins on your L298N Motor Controller.

 The controler used in this tutorial has pin labels **ENA, IN1, IN2, IN3, IN4, and ENB**.
 These are the controler pins that look like the GPIO pins on your Raspberry Pi.
 If your controler's pin labels are different, check the list below to see which of your pins

 **ENA** is sometimes labeled as **EN A**, **EA**, **PWM_A**, **PWMA**, **EN1**, or **ENABLE_A**